Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Methodology

-Similarly to the hypotension data set, the sepsis data set is synthetically generated from the MIMIC-III database.
-It includes information on 2164 patients admitted to intensive care units, with 20-time points recorded for each patient.
+The hypotension data set has 3910 patients measured for 22 variables at one-hour intervals over 48 hours.
+Nine of these variables are numeric and used in this study.
+Non-numeric variables are excluded from our experiments on missing value imputation.
+The acute hypotension data set does not contain any native missing values.
+Like the hypotension data set, the sepsis data set is synthetically generated from the MIMIC-III database.
+It includes information on 2164 patients admitted to intensive care units, with 20 time points recorded for each patient.
 These time points are derived from 80 hours of data and divided into four-hour segments.
 At each time point, 44 variables are observed, including 35 numeric, three binary, and six categorical variables.
-Only 30 numeric variables are selected for our experiments after excluding the binary and categorical variables.
+Only 30 numeric variables are selected for our experiments, excluding the binary and categorical variables.

 The IEEEPPG data set is shared publicly to conduct the IEEE Signal Processing Cup 2015 for heart rate estimation~\citep{Zhang2014}.
 The IEEEPPG data set contains the measurements of two-channel photoplethysmographic (PPG) signals obtained by pulse oximeters, three-axis acceleration signals, and one-channel ECG signal, all sampled at 125Hz.
-The data are recorded from 12 human subjects running at a peak speed of 15 km/hour.
+The data are recorded from 12 human subjects running at a 15 km/hour peak speed.
 We use the modified version of the data set obtained from Monash University~\citep{Tan2020} because the original data set is no longer available.
 The modified version includes five variables: two PPG signals and three-axis acceleration signals only.
 The signals are segmented into eight seconds windows with six seconds overlap, resulting in 3096 samples with 1000 time steps per sample.
 We use the first 50 time points for experimental purposes in this paper.

 The heartbeat data set is derived from the PhysioNet and originally shared by the Computing in Cardiology Challenge 2016~\citep{Liu2016, Goldberger2000, Bagnall2018}.
 The heart sound recordings are collected from four areas of the heart: aortic, pulmonic, tricuspid, and mitral areas.
 The sound recordings are observed from healthy subjects and pathological patients with confirmed cardiac diagnoses, collected in clinical settings or non-clinical in-home visits.
 Each recording is truncated to 5 seconds, and a spectrogram of each instance is created with a window size of 0.061 seconds and 70\% overlap, resulting in 405 time steps.
 The recording consists of 61 dimensions, where each dimension is a frequency band from the spectrogram.
 The data set includes 409 samples.
 Each sample is truncated to the first 50 time steps in this paper.